 Polycarbonate is usually only used for skylights that require high impact resistance.
 This is because polycarbonate is a significantly stronger polymer than acrylic but it also more expensive, making it more suitable for special situations.

 How To Measure a Skylight Dome

 If you're planning on replacing the skylight dome yourself then you'll need to get accurate measurements to ensure you order a replacement dome that will fit.

-You'll need four measurements:
+You'll need two measurements:

 - the flange to flange size,

 When ordering a replacement skylight dome, the 'flange to flange size' and 'flange width' are the most important measurements.
 The 'dome height' and 'skylight size' are less important but telling the dome manufacturer these will help make sure your new dome is the correct size.
 Double check your measurements to avoid ordering the wrong sized dome.

 TIP: take a photo of the existing skylight dome and send this with you order.
 This will help the skylight dome manufacturer to check the new dome will be suitable for your skylight.

 Replacing a damaged skylight dome is a job you can do yourself provided you have the correct tools and can access to the roof safely.
 Tools you'll likely require include: a ladder, cordless drill, screwdrivers, Stanley knife, screws or aluminium rivets, pop-rivet gun, roofing silicone and silicone gun.